severalnines/docs/components.rst

 ``cluster_id=<integer>``

 * \* Cluster identifier.
 This will be used by CMON to indicate which cluster to provision.
-It must be unique, i.e two clusters can not share the same ID.
+It must be unique, two clusters can not share the same ID.
 * Example: ``cluster_id=1``

 ``name=<string>``